stanxie28/stanxie.github.io/_pages/cv.md

 Education
 ------
-* Master of Arts in Public Policy with Certificate in Research Methods (MACRM) *with honors*, The University of Chicago, 2019 - 2021
+* Master of Arts in Research Methods of Public Policy (MACRM), The University of Chicago, 2019 - 2021
 * Bachelor of Economics, Peking University, 2015 - 2019

 Research Positions